 The United States Institute of Peace faces an uncertain future if a proposed budget moving though Congress is approved.
-According to the Institute's President Richard Solomon in a February 17th press release
+According to the Institute's President Richard Solomon in a February 17th press release:

 The House vote on February 17 [2011] proposes elimination of the Institute’s funding for the remainder of the fiscal year, and reflects the concern of all Americans, which we share, to bring the federal budget under control.